Help During the COVID-19 Pandemic

-Makers across the country have started to mobilize and create home-sewn masks to support the safety needs of health workers and patients.
+Makers across the country have mobilized to create home-sewn masks to support the safety needs of our community and patients.
 We are extremely grateful for the generosity of time and supplies to help keep everyone safe during this pandemic.

 OVCHA Follow-up instructions